wohaco/despace/mariner_2.md

 **PEOPLE:**

    1. Marcia Neugebauer is an american geophysicist who made contributions to space physics.
-Neugebauer's research was among the first that yielded the first direct measurements of the solar wind and shed light on its physics and interaction with comets.
+Neugebauer’s research was among the first that yielded the first direct measurements of the solar wind and shed light on its physics and interaction with comets.

 **COMMUNITIES:**